-Recommendations Priority Management response Responsibility Timing STAGE 1 - MANAGEMENT ARRANGEMENTS STAGE 1 - MANAGEMENT ARRANGEMENTS Review and update the Data Quality Strategy and the associated Action Plan and distribute to all staff involved in the provision of data and preparation of performance indicators.
+; Kecommendations Priority Management response Responsibility Timing STAGE 1 - MANAGEMENT ARRANGEMENTS Review and update the Data Quality Strategy and the associated Action Plan and distribute to all staff involved in the provision of data and preparation of performance indicators.
 High The Data Quality Strategy was thoroughly reviewed in October 2008, and endorsed by the Finance and Performance Management Scrutiny Panel in January 2009.
-The revised Strategy now includes: - A formal timetable for the compilation and submission of performance indicator data; - Provision for the regular analysis of performance indicator data to validate the existence of an effective audit trail and ensure the accuracy of returns; - The incorporation of quality assurance procedures (Performance Indicator Data Quality Standards) for performance indicator calculations and returns; - Arrangements for sharing data quality good practice throughout the Council; - The production of detailed guidance on the compilation and submission of performance indicator data; and - Arrangements for the routine quarterly reporting of performance against performance indicators to the Corporate Executive Forum.
-Steve Tautz, Performance Improvement Manager Completed January 2009 The revised Data Quality Strategy was circulated to all service directors on adoption.
+The revised Strategy now includes: A formal timetable for the compilation and submission of performance indicator data, Performance indicator data, Performance indicator data, Performance indicator data to validate the existence of an effective audit trail and ensure the accuracy of returns; The incorporation of quality assurance procedures (Performance Indicator Data Quality Standards) for performance indicator calculations and returns; Arrangements for sharing data quality good practice throughout the Council; The production of detailed guidance on the compilation and submission of performance indicator data; and Arrangements for the routine quarterly reporting of performance against performance indicators to the Corporate Executive Forum.
+Steve Tautz, Performance Improvement Manager Completed January 2009